Book banning in the United States (2021–present): Scope

+Role of activist organizations

 Parents, teachers, students, and other stakeholders commonly express concerns over the works students read in schools.
 Typically, the process of challenging a book's inclusion in curricula or in libraries involves the parties reading the book, debating its appropriateness, and making a decision at the level of a teacher, class, school, or district.
 The spate of challenges and bans in 2021–22 differ from the norm in number as well as the tactics and politics involved.
-Conservative organizations, activists, and politicians have driven many of the challenges, and they have operated through higher-level political processes than usual, proposing legislation and petitioning lawmakers rather than just teachers or local school boards.
+The involvement of national advocacy groups also sets the 2021–present trend apart from book challenges of the past.
+National conservative organizations, activists, and politicians have driven many of the challenges, and they have operated through higher-level political processes than usual, proposing legislation and petitioning lawmakers rather than just teachers or local school boards.

-The involvement of national advocacy groups also sets the 2021–22 trend apart from book challenges of the past.
 Organizations like No Left Turn in Education and Parents Defending Education operate nationally, with connections to wealthy conservative donors and organizations, but provide resources, connections, and sophisticated strategy to grow, support, and mobilize local parent groups.
 According to NBC News, as of June 2021, there were "at least 165 local and national groups that aim to disrupt lessons on race and gender".
 Several of the challenges have begun with lists of books shared online by conservative advocacy organizations like No Left Turn in Education and Moms for Liberty.
 The lists are distributed to parents who then audit local schools and libraries to see if they have any copies of the listed titles.
 No Left Turn in Education, for example, maintains lists of books in categories "critical race theory", "anti-police", and "comprehensive sexuality education", which they say "are used to spread radical and racist ideologies to students".
 The strategy of distributing lists has meant that many challenges come from people who have not actually read the books they argue to ban.